 Try to sell your art online to see if there are potential buyers who have a passion for what you create.
-When you have built a loyal following, then it will be a good time to build a relationship with a gallery owner.
+When you have built a loyal following, it will be an excellent time to build a relationship with a gallery owner.

 Build Name Recognition At Local Events Where Art Galleries Attend

-If you want to get your work accepted into galleries looking for new artists, you’ll need to be active in the art world and let art galleries seeking new artists know about yourself.
+If you want your work accepted into galleries looking for new artists, you’ll need to be active in the art world and let art galleries seeking new artists know about yourself.

 Become Patron of Your Art Gallery of Choice

 Attend as many art gallery openings and exhibits as possible before deciding how to approach them.
 Introduce yourself to gallery owners and curators.
-Get to know the area’s success stories and up-and-comers—they’ll make wonderful conversational starters.
-Be pleasant, but keep in mind that you’re simply a visitor at someone else’s event.
+Get to know the area’s success stories and up-and-comers—they’ll make excellent conversational starters.
+Be pleasant, but remember you’re simply a visitor at someone else’s event.

-Smaller exhibitions are a wonderful way to start, and they’re easier to get into.
-Even displaying your best works in a tiny coffee shop is something you can put on your CV and send to potential gallery directors as an invite event.
+Smaller exhibitions are a wonderful way to start and are easier to get into.
+Even displaying your best works in a tiny coffee shop is something you can put on your CV and send to potential gallery directors as an invited event.
 Make a copy of the invitation with a photograph of your work on display to include in future submissions.

 Take the time to research the submission policies before you approach galleries.

-If you want to submit your work for consideration, the gallery must have an accepting submissions policy.
-You can find this information on their website or by calling them and asking about submitting artworks in person if possible.
+The gallery must have an accepting submissions policy if you want to submit your work for consideration.
+You can find this information on their website or by calling them and asking about submitting artwork in person if possible.

-Don’t submit your work anyway once you have confirmed that they do not accept submissions.
-If you are still interested, the best way to get noticed is through an introduction and becoming part of the gallery’s community.
+Don’t submit your work once you have confirmed they do not accept submissions.
+If you are still interested, the best way to get noticed is through an introduction and by becoming part of the gallery’s community.